khakhalin/notes/08_Self_Supervised.md

 Related:
 * [[triplet_loss]] - aka contrastive loss (or at least one type of it)

+Cool keywords:
+* Triplet loss = contrastive learning (? is it true?) = negative sampling (may be a more popular term for that)

 # Autoencoders

 Encoder → latent space (aka code) → Decoder → loss function.